Discover top website trends and insights for 2025

 Jeff Cardello

 PNG stands for Portable Networks Graphics and is a raster-based file format.
-Unlike the meager 8-bit limitations of the GIF file type, it offers 24-bits of spectacular color.
+Unlike the meager 8-bit limitations of the GIF file type, PNG offers 24-bits of spectacular color.
 This was a huge advancement in the mid-90s.
-PNGs were able to offer a universe of shades and hues, with a higher resolution through lossless data compression.
+PNGs offer a range of shades and hues, with a higher resolution through lossless data compression.
 Today’s portable network graphics files can also work at 48-bit, and even up to 64-bit.
 PNGs have held on and are still a popular format found across the web.

 Just as PNGs are still widely used, JPEGs continue to be prevalent in web publishing.
 The JPEG file format (also referred to as JPG), which is short for Joint Photographic Experts Group predates PNG, was launched in 1992, but its development can be traced back to 1986.